 GuardIAN RCM doesn’t need to be connected to a greater network; each MineARC Refuge Chamber houses its own Local Area Network (LAN) and server which can be accessed through Wi-Fi.
 Even without connecting to a network, it can provide the ability to perform regular checks on battery integrity within a Satellite UPS System (SUPS) without requiring personnel to open the draws to view the electronics or use a multimeter.

 Remote monitoring gives organisations broader access to critical information across multiple assets, enabling pre-emptive action and reducing the time required for diagnosis and response.

 Beyond internal staff, external expertise can be used for assistance on non-core competencies, focusing on reducing equipment downtime and improving efficiency.

-MineARC’s engineers and skilled service technicians can, if permissions are granted, remotely view refuge chamber data, through GuardIAN, to assist with problem-solving.
+MineARC’s engineers and skilled service technicians can with permission, remotely view refuge chamber data, through GuardIAN RCM, to assist with problem-solving.
 Help is available to assist maintenance personnel with problems that have yet to be identified, providing peace of mind.
-Although off-site, staff can contact a MineARC expert, who can obtain data from GuardIAN through shared screenshots or remotely accessing the network, and apply their knowledge to the shared information to identify a solution.
-Remotely accessing the data provided by GuardIAN is shown to reduce maintenance costs dramatically.
+Although off-site, staff can contact a MineARC expert, who can obtain data from GuardIAN RCM.
+Information is shared through screenshots or remotely accessing the network; knowledge is applied to identify a solution.
+Remotely accessing the data provided by GuardIAN RCM is shown to reduce maintenance costs dramatically.